sari1fatih/SocialMediaChallenge/README.md

 If Docker exists:
 Navigate to the postgres file path with terminal.
 That you can use the postgres database by saying "docker-compose up -d".You can connect to the database using Dbeaver.
-You need to install Postgresql for database.
+You dont need to install Postgresql for database.
 That you can restore "dump-socialMedia-202206121858".

 If Docker no exists:
 You need to install Postgresql for database.
 That you can restore "dump-socialMedia-202206121858".